singhTarunPal/bookService/README.md

 # bookService

-*Description:* Its a Book Service based on Flask
+*Description:* Its a Book Service to manage the book records

 *Author:* Tarun Pal Singh

+*Design:* ITs a Microservice based on Flask and SQLite

 ## Setting up env